-Particulars Particulars As at As at
+Particulars As at As at

-31 st March, 2023 31st March, 2022
+31 st March, 2024 31 st March, 2023

-Maximum exposure to price risk 1,28,728.11 1,79,098.43
+Maximum exposure to price risk 1,65,034.96 1,28,728.11

-The Company's exposure to equity securities risk arises from investment held by the Company and classified in the Balance Sheet as fair value through OCI/valued at cost.
-The Company's exposure to securities price risk arises from investments held in mutual fund, debt securities and classified in the balance sheet at fair value through profit or loss.
+[&]quot;The Company exposure to equity securities risk arises from investment held by the Company and classified in the Balance sheet as fair value through OCI/valued at cost.
+The Company Exposure to securities price risk arises from investments held in mutual fund, debt securities and classified in the balance sheet at fair value through profit or loss.
 NAV of these investments are available from mutual fund houses.
-To manage its price risk arising from such investments, the Company has diversified its portfolio.
+To manage its price risk arising from such investments, the Company diversified its portfolio.